-- .1 Installed fire hydrants shall meet the following specifications: - (a) Hydrants shall be compression type complying fully with AWWA standard C502. - (b) Hydrants shall be clockwise opening and have a standard pentagonal operating nut with a circle diameter of 44.5mm. - (c) The inlet connection shall be 150mm diameter and made of the same material as the mainline piping.
-The hydrant shall have a bell and preformed rubber gasket suitable for connection to the pipe being used. - (d) Hydrants shall have two nominal 65mm diameter hose outlets without independent cut-off.
-The 65mm diameter hose outlets shall conform to the B.C.
-Fire Hose Thread Standards, nominal 65mm I.P., 75mm O.D. male, 8 threads per 25mm, tapering from 75.72mm minimum O.D. to 82.63mm maximum O.D.

-There shall also be one nominal 100mm diameter (120mm O.D.) pumper outlet.
-The 100mm diameter pumper outlet shall conform to the B.C.
-Fire Hose Thread Standards, nominal 100mm I.P., 117.5 mm O.D. male, 6 threads per 25mm.

-- (e) Hydrant bodies shall be painted with red rust paint above the bury line.
-Hydrant ports and bonnets shall be painted with a base coat of aluminum rust paint and a top coat of bright yellow rust paint. - (f) Drain outlets shall be provided. - (g) Depth of bury shall be as required to provide the specified minimum cover on the connecting pipe and the required position of the hydrant flange relative to the finished ground elevation. - (h) For new installations, fire hydrant extensions will require approval from the Engineer. - (i) Subject to the discretion of the City Engineer, hydrant flow test on all new hydrants, in accordance with NFPA 291, may be required.
-(REVISED NOVEMBER 2016)

-.2 Tie Rods and Nuts:

-- (a) Tie rods to be continuous threaded, quenched and tempered alloyed steel to ASTM A354, Grade BC.
+- .1 Installed fire hydrants shall meet the following specifications: - (a) Hydrants shall be compression type complying fully with AWWA standard C502 for dry barrel hydrants.
+(REVISED MAY 2020) - (b) Hydrants shall be clockwise opening and have a standard pentagonal operating nut with a circle diameter of 44.5 mm. - (c) The inlet connection shall be 150 mm dia. and made of the same material as the mainline piping.
+The hydrant shall have a bell and a preformed rubber gasket suitable for connection to the pipe being used. - (d) Hydrants shall have two nominal 65 mm dia. hose outlets without independent cut-off.
+The 65 mm dia. hose outlets shall conform to the B.C.
+Fire Hose Thread Standards, nominal 65 mm I.P., 75 mm O.D. male, 8 threads per 25 mmm tapering from 75.72 mm minimum O.D. to 82.63 mm maximum O.D.
+There shall also be one nominal 100 m dia.
+(120 mm O.D.) pumper outlet.
+The 100 mm pumper outlet shall conform to the B.C.
+Fire Hose Thread Standards, nominal 100 mm I.P., 117.5 mm O.D. male, 6 threads per 25 mm. - (e) Hydrant bodies shall be painted with red rust paint above the bury line.
+Hydrant ports and bonnets shall be painted with a base coat of aluminum rust paint and a top coat of bright yellow rust paint. - (f) Self-draining with drain outlet provided.
+(REVISED MAY 2020) - (g) Depth or bury shall be as required to provide the specified minimum cover on the connecting pipe and the required position of the hydrant flange relative to the finished ground elevation. - (h) For new installations, fire hydrant extensions will require approval from the City Engineer.
+(REVISED MAY 2020) - (i) Subject to discretion of the City Engineer, hydrant flow test on all new hydrants, in accordance with NFPA 291, may be required. - .2 Tie Rods and Nuts: - (a) Tie rods to be continuous threaded, quenched and tempered alloyed steel to ASTM A354, Grade BC.
 To be zinc plated to ASTM B766.
-Tie rod sizes to be minimum 19mm diameter or greater as shown on the Contract Drawings. - (b) Nuts and internally threaded couplings to be heavy hex finish to ASTM A563.
+Tie rod sized to be minimum 19 mm dia. or greater as shown on the Contract Drawings. - Nuts and internally threaded couplings to be heavy hex finish to ASTM A563.
 Washers to be flat hardened steel to ASTM F436.
-All to be zinc plated to ASTM B633 or cadmium plated to ASTM B766. - (c) All tie rods, nuts and washers shall be coated with approved petrolatum corrosion protection.
-(REVISED NOVEMBER 2016)
+All to be zinc plated to ASTM B633 or cadmium plated to ASTM B766.

-.3 Hydrant Access Crossings:

-- (a) Culvert headwalls shall be as specified in Section 7.35B Culvert Headwalls. - (b) Culverts shall be as specified in Section 7.35A Culverts. - (c) Gravel surfacing shall be as specified in Section 9.30 Road Base Gravel Course.
+- (c) All tie rods, nuts and washers shall be coated with approved petrolatum corrosion protection. - .3 Hydrant Access Crossings: - (a) Culvert headwalls shall be as specified in Section 7.35B Culvert Headwalls. - (b) Culverts shall be as specified in Section 7.35A Culverts. - (c) Gravel surfacing shall be as specified in Section 9.31 Road Base Gravel Course.
+(REVISED MAY 2020)